BecayeSoft/Machine-Learning/Classification/README.md

 # Classification

+⚠️ The RandomForest notebook is more detailed and complete.
+I advise you to open it.
+The other notebooks only differ in the algorithm they use.

 CLassificaiton is a type of supervised learning used to predict the class of data.
 It can be used for instance for image recognition, spam filtering, and fraud detection.